MicrosoftDocs/fabric-docs/docs/data-factory/connector-amazon-s3-compatible-copy-activity.md

 # How to configure Amazon S3 Compatible in copy activity

-This article outlines how to use the copy activity in a data pipeline to copy data from and to Amazon S3 Compatible.
+This article outlines how to use the copy activity in a data pipeline to copy data from Amazon S3 Compatible.

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]